We believe that people who have shared experiences can offer invaluable support to others about to embark on a similar journey

-Our networks are facilitated by families and meet regularly in the local community.
-Valued Lives Peer-to-Peer Network Facilitators bring together interested people to learn and share knowledge, experience and connection in a friendly environment and they can:
+Our Peer Networks are facilitated by families who meet regularly in the local community.
+Valued Lives Peer-to-Peer Network Facilitators bring together interested people to learn and share knowledge, experience and connection in a friendly environment.

-- Hep you set up a Peer-to-Peer Self Directed Support Network group in your local area.
+- Help you set up a Peer-to-Peer Self Directed Support Network group in your local area.

 - Provide you with information and assistance about the supports and services that may be available in your local community.

-- Assist you to exercise choice and control over your supports and services to enable you to live the life that you want.
+- Assist you to exercise choice and control over your supports and services to enable you to live the life that you choose.

 - Help you to organise and set up systems to assist you to manage your own funding and support arrangements.